History of Italian Americans in Philadelphia: Geography

 The largest and oldest Italian community is located in South Philadelphia.
 Other neighborhoods with historical Italian settlements include East Falls, Germantown, and Manayunk.
 As of 2007 some Italian businesses still operate in Chestnut Hill.

 Italians began settling Germantown in 1880.
 The Italian community in South Philadelphia was, at a later point, reduced in size due to Italians moving to South Jersey and other parts of the Greater Philadelphia area.
 Italians especially moved to Washington Township.
 Di Giacomo wrote in 2007 that "the Germantown settlement is 98 percent gone today".

 Economy

 The Italian Market is located in South Philadelphia.

 The Philadelphia area has a large number of Italian restaurants.

 Media

 Historically the Italian newspapers in Philadelphia included La Libera Parola, L'Opinione, and Il Popolo Italiano.
 The United Presbyterian Church publication was Vita.
 Ordine Nuovo was the newspaper of the Sons of Italy.

 Politics

 The early Italian immigrants had little desire to be active in political life in either the U.S. or Italy since they focused on their work.
+In the 1920s and 1930s they took pride in Mussolini's achievement in restoring Italy's prestige.
+His government tried to mobilize Italian Americans to become US citizens and pressure Washington to support Italy's foreign policy, especially in the Spanish Civil War.
+When World War II broke out in 1939, they wanted the US to be neutral.
+A few days after Pearl Harbor in December 1941, Italy declared war on the U.S.

+Benito Mussolini's Fascist regime in Italy sought to build a base of popular support in the United States, focusing on the Italian community.
+His supporters far outnumbered his opponents, both inside the Italian American community, among all Catholics, and among the wider American leadership.)